For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a

-I am a bit of a nerd, I love spreadsheet, personal finance, budgeting and all that money stuff that scares people.
+I am a bit of a nerd, I love spreadsheets, personal finance, budgeting and 401k account planning.
 Nothing makes me happier than preparing an amazing spreadsheet that tells me how much money I should be making annually on my retirement investments.

 Yes, I really can be that nerdy.

 I know that not everyone shares my love of retirement planning, but that doesn’t negate its importance.

-Not to be political, but the changes of social security being able to take care of you in old age is pretty much slim to none.
+Not to be political, but the chance of social security being able to take care of you in old age is pretty slim.
 Even if you do have social security, you won’t be living well on the minimal amount you receive.

 Social security was designed as a supplemental program, not your primary source of retirement income.

-To see how much you will need in retirement check out this post: What is your retirement IQ.
+To see how much you will need for retirement, check out this post: What is your retirement IQ.

 I thought it was a slam dunk.

 After all the time and effort, I got one participant – me.
-I don’t really count that as a win.
+Talking about a huge downer – I was so disappointed.

-I sent out periodic emails to my co-workers and mention it occasionally and finally got one more participant.
+I sent out periodic emails to my co-workers and mentioned it occasionally and finally got one more participant.
 So of the 14 employees in our office, 2 are participating.

 I know 4 other people are doing IRA’s and stuff on a personal level, but that still leaves me at less than 50% utilization.